Written by Emilia Julian | January 14, 2019

 - The Holy Ghost has several roles, but this role relates to the sealing ordinances performed in mortality.
 This is a necessary role since what the Holy Ghost seals in this life becomes binding in heaven also.
 When a worthy member of the Church is “sealed by the Holy Spirit of promise,” it essentially means that he or she has proven worthy of exaltation and that blessing is sealed.

-There have been numerous times in my life where I have thought to myself that “This is so hard”, “I can’t do this”, or get discouraged feeling that I can never measure up to the next person.
+There have been numerous times in my life where I have thought to myself that “This is so hard”, “I can’t do this”, or get discouraged because I feel that I can never measure up to the next person.
 I use to torture myself with the latter…sometimes I still do.
 It’s exactly how Satan wants us to feel.
 We falsely attack our self-worth by comparing ourselves to others or worry about the opinions of others.
 I did this exact thing with my English teacher.
 I allowed myself to believe that Mr. Fearnside’s toughness was going to bring me down before I even allowed myself to give it my best shot and to give him a chance.
 And since I originally chose to listen to the opinions of others about Mr. Fearnside, I nearly failed my grade 10 class.
 I didn’t believe I was good enough to achieve the high marks others received in my class, so I never tried.

 If we must compare, we should examine how we were in the past to how we are today.
 Hopefully, we will see a more positive difference in ourselves.
-If I compare myself to what I accomplished in my grade 10 English class, to what I accomplished in the graduating year of English class, there is a stark difference!
+If I compare what I accomplished in my grade 10 English class, to what I accomplished in the graduating year of English class, there is a stark difference!
 Perhaps not perfect, but clearly and satisfyingly better.
 As a result of my renewed commitment, hard work, and positive outlook, I passed with amazing marks in my graduating year and even won an award I wasn’t expecting.
 Were my marks superior to the other students in my class?
 I don’t know…probably not.
-But that doesn’t matter because when I look back from where I was and what I had accomplished when I had a second chance, I felt pleased, satisfied, and grateful.
+But that doesn’t matter because when I look back from where I was to what I had accomplished when I had a second chance, I felt pleased, satisfied, and grateful.
 I felt fulfilled.

 By the way, as a side note, Mr. Fearnside turned out to be my most favourite and influential teacher of all my other high school instructors.
 He was as tough as others described him to be but with good reason….because he was a great teacher.
 He helped me to reach my potential by expecting only the best from me.
 He was only tough on those he knew were not reaching their full potential.
 He hadn’t changed as a teacher from grade 10 to grade 12, but I did as a student and as an individual.
 Thank you Mr. Fearnside!